w-ew/training-doc/TRAINING.md

 # Root filesystem

-## Yocto introduction
+## Yocto Project introduction

 The Yocto Project is an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based systems for embedded products regardless of the hardware architecture.

-Among other things, the Yocto Project uses a build host based on the OpenEmbedded (OE) project, which uses the BitBake tool, to construct complete Linux images.
+Among other things, the Yocto Project uses a build system based on the OpenEmbedded (OE) project, and the BitBake tool as the task executer and scheduler to construct complete Linux images.

 ![](yocto-environment-ref.png)